Lorentz Transformation in Quantum Mechanics: Summary and conclusions

 \section{Summary and conclusions}

 In the realistic interpretations of Quantum Mechanics one introduces the wave function as a fundamental tool at the basis of its formalism and of its practical applications.
 Historically the wave function was devised in order to explain the observations of diffraction and interference of elementary particles, in particular electrons.
 Since then it became the universal mathematical object in the formalism to be used to interpret and design all the experiments where Quantum Mechanics is involved.
 In the applications a special role is played by the measurement processes, where the so called wave function reduction occurs.
 The reduction is not part of the mathematical formalism but introduced as a separate postulate without an explicit description.
 Recently a model was proposed \cite{IJQF} that extends the standard Quantum Mechanics to incorporate in the formalism the reduction process.
 In order to devise the relativistic version of the model, we first establish the effect of a LT on a generic wave function.
 On this basis we discuss the LT of the reduction process and we consider several thought experiments, to enlight possible incompatibility between relativity and Quantum Mechanics.
 One of the main feature of the LT on a wave function is the impossibility of establishing a direct relation between the observations of a quantum state in two different reference frames.
 Only the overall evolution of a wave function in two reference frames can be connected by a LT.
 The reason for this peculiarity is just the unavoidable changes under LT of the time interval between two non coincident space-time events.
-As a consequence, in the case of a generic detection, the reduction time, which is vanishing in the detector reference frame, becomes finite under a LT.
+As a consequence, in the case of a generic detection, the reduction time, which is vanishing in the detector reference frame, appears finite under a LT.
 The length of this time depends on the size of the wave function undergoing the reduction.
 Analyzing some thought experiments some apparent paradoxical situations seem to occur.
 In particular, in a two-particle systems, the arrangement of two detectors can be such that only one particle is detected, but which one of the two depends on the reference frame.
 In other words, the only detector that is actually firing depends on the reference frame.
 Despite this can appear paradoxical, it does not violate any basic principle.
-We finally considered the EPR experiment, and it is found that it is necessary to keep the reduction process as distinct from the other physical processes, i.e. as belonging to a separate category.
+We finally considered the EPR experiment, and it is pointed out that the corresponding reduction process is not relativistic invariant, and therefore a special role is played by the reference frame where the experimental apparatus is at rest and where the probabilities, according to the Born' s rule, have to be calculated.
 Despite that, if a model, like the one proposed in ref. \cite{IJQF}, is able to explain the reduction of a general wave function in a measuring process, there is no logical or factual paradox.
-However, one is forced to accept that the correlations established in measurements on an entangled system cannot be explained by a fully relativistic theory.
-This conclusion points out an existing tension between Quantum Mechanics and relativity.
+These conclusions specify to what extent Quantum Mechanics and relativity are compatible.